MicrosoftDocs/fabric-docs/docs/data-science/r-fraud-detection.md

 :::image type="content" source="media/r-fraud-detection/feature-importance-balanced.png" alt-text="Screenshot of a bar chart that shows feature importance for the balanced model.":::

-Comparison of the preceding plots clearly shows that the importance of features is drastically different between imbalanced and balanced training datasets.
+A comparison of these plots clearly shows that balanced and imbalanced training datasets have large feature importance differences.

 ### Evaluate the models

-In this section, you evaluate the two trained models:
+Here, you evaluate the two trained models:

 - `model` trained on raw, imbalanced data
 - `smote_model` trained on balanced data